How to Stop Someone Contesting a Will in Australia-blog-img

 If the executor does not have sound reasons to defend the claim, the executor may decide to engage in negotiations in consultation with the named beneficiaries.
 Often negotiations can result in favourable outcomes to the executor and the named beneficiaries.

-Can I stop someone from contesting a will in Australia?
+Can I stop someone contesting a will in Australia?

 Whether or not you can stop someone from contesting a will depends on your role or position in respect of the deceased estate.